Submission to the Work Group for Somatic Symptom Disorders

 It is a Dickensian world, where the victims of this disease are relegated to extreme poverty, no matter what their profession prior to the illness.

-This is a question that the profession needs to answer before proceeding with plans for CSSD.
+These are the questions that the profession needs to answer before proceeding with plans for SSD.

-[Note to readers: To read about the proposed psychiatric category of CSSD for DSM-5, go to the following website: Complex Somatic Symptom Disorder (CSSD).
+[Note to readers: To read about the proposed psychiatric category of SSD for DSM-5, go to the following website: Somatic Symptom Disorder (SSD).
 Instructions for comments are on the bottom of the page.
-We have only until April 20 to leave a comment.]
+We have only until June 15, 2012, to leave a comment.]

 Mary M. Schweitzer, Ph.D.